DeliceLydia/Capstone-Telegram-Bot/README.md

 ## Acknowledgments

-Shout out to [Atipugin](https://github.com/atipugin/telegram-bot-ruby) for the project inspirations
+Huge Thanks to [Atipugin](https://github.com/atipugin/telegram-bot-ruby) for the project inspirations

 ## Show your support
 ​